 About the author

-Joan O’Hagan was a published crime writer (Incline & Fall, Death and a Madonna, Against the Grain, A Roman Death).
+Joan O’Hagan was an internationally published crime writer (Incline & Fall, Death and a Madonna, Against the Grain, A Roman Death).
 Thanks to meticulous research, a wicked imagination, and over thirty years of living in Rome, here she breathes new life into an ancient saint and his world, drawing us irresistibly into a highly-charged world of danger and intrigue while reminding us to question our own values.

 ‘Offers incredible insight into the achievements of a much maligned yet very important figure … and the women surrounding him.’

-‘An insight into extraordinary times and people, and into a talented researcher and writer.’
+‘That’s the twin gift of Jerome and His Women: it is an insight into extraordinary times and people, and into a talented researcher and writer.’

-Robert Fairhead, NSW Writers’ Centre
+Robert Fairhead, Writing NSW

 ‘O’Hagan gives her readers a fascinating look at the man behind that controversial masterpiece’ (the Vulgate).

 ‘A compelling vision … of what Rome was like at a particular moment in its transition from capital of a pagan empire to the City of God.’